If Beale St Could Talk

 Director Barry Jenkins, whose film Moonlight won the Oscar for Best Picture last year, is clearly not done winning accolades for his work.
 His newest project is based on the powerful novel If Beale Street Could Talk by writer James Baldwin and will most likely be a contender come this award season.

-Set in Harlem in the early 70s, the story is about two young lovers, Tish, 19, and Fonny, 22, whose happy lives should be just starting: they’re engaged and expecting their first child.
+Set in Harlem in the early 70s, the story follows two young lovers, Tish, 19, and Fonny, 22, whose happy lives should be just starting: they’re engaged and expecting their first child.
 When Fonny is falsely accused of rape, a racist cop (Ed Skrein) makes sure he’s unjustly jailed with little hope of ever getting out.
 The glorious Regina King (American Crime) plays Tish’s mother, determined to help her daughter’s beloved get out of prison before her grandchild is born.

 The heart-wrenching film couldn’t be more timely considering the racial tensions in our society today.